Mesa3D/.github/profile/README.md

 Contributions are welcome, but please submit them to the upstream repository, as any pull-request to the read-only mirrors will be closed.

+Please read the GitHub description of each repo for a link to its corresponding upstream repository.